RaTG13: History

 In 2020, Shi and her group retested the serum samples from the miners for SARS-CoV-2.
 The samples tested negative.

-In 2020, the virus was renamed from the original Ra4991 to RatG13, to reflect the species of bat from which the virus was collected (Rhinolophus affinis), the location where it was collected (Tongguan) and the year of the sample’s collection (2013).
-The change of name of the virus has been considered as innuendo by lab leak advocates.
+In 2020, the strain identified in the sample was renamed from the original Ra4991 (4991st sample collected from Rhinolophus affinis) to "RaTG13", to reflect the originating bat species (Ra from Rhinolophus affinis), geographic location (TG from Tongguan), and year collected (13 from 2013).
+The name change has been considered innuendo by advocates of the lab leak theory for the COVID-19 pandemic.

 Virology

+The sequence of RaTG13 was reconstructed from metagenomic sampling (a common practice in environmental virology), and as such, could potentially be an in-silico chimera.
+RaTG13 has not been confirmed to exist in nature, to have been cultured or isolated in any laboratory, or to be a viable human pathogen.
+A live virus "RaTG13" has never been detected in any laboratory sample from the WIV or elsewhere.

-RaTG13 is a positive-strand RNA virus with an outer membrane.
+Based on its sequence, RaTG13 is a positive-strand RNA virus with an outer membrane.
 Its genome is approximately 29,800 nucleotides.
 The genome encodes a replicase (ORF1a/1b) and four structural proteins; including a spike protein (S), membrane protein (M), envelope protein (E) and nucleocapsid protein (N); and five viral accessory proteins, including ORF3a (NS3), ORF6 (NS6), ORF7a (NS7a), ORF7b (NS7b) and ORF8 (NS8).

-RaTG13 bears strong resemblance to the SARS-CoV-2 virus (it shares 96.1% nucleotide similarity), and its existence is a supporting piece of evidence for SARS-CoV-2's natural origin.
-The difference between RaTG13 and SARS-CoV-2 is in the receptor-binding domain (RBD) of the spike protein (S), which is the portion that binds to the receptor protein on the surface of the host cell and causes infection, indicating that the RaTG13 virus might not use angiotensin-converting enzyme 2 (ACE2) as its entry site into the cell as does SARS-CoV-2.
+RaTG13 bears strong resemblance to the SARS-CoV-2 genome (it shares 96.1% nucleotide similarity), and its identification in animal droppings is a supporting piece of evidence for SARS-CoV-2's natural origin.
+The main area of divergence between RaTG13 and SARS-CoV-2 is in the receptor-binding domain (RBD) of the spike protein (S), which is the portion that binds to the receptor protein on the surface of the host cell and causes infection.
+The divergence in this domain indicates that, unlike SARS-CoV-2, the RaTG13 virus might not use angiotensin-converting enzyme 2 (ACE2) as its entry site into the cell.
 Further, the S protein of RaTG13 virus lacks the furin cleavage motif RRAR↓S.

 The binding affinity between RATG13 and hACE2 is lower than that between SARS-CoV-2 RBD and hACE2.